-The sequence of issuing GBLK instruction is: CS# goes low $\rightarrow$ send GBLK (7Eh) instruction $\rightarrow$ CS# goes high.
+The sequence of issuing GBLK instruction is: CS# goes low \rightarrow send GBLK (7Eh) instruction \rightarrow CS# goes high.

-Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
-The SIO [3:1] are "don't care" in SPI mode.
+Both SPI (8 clocks) and QPI (2 clocks) command cycles can accept by this instruction.
+The SIO[3:1] are "don't care" in SPI mode.